kavia-common/ai-copilot-web-5313-5322/ai_copilot_backend/README.md

 ### Error: "GEMINI_API_KEY environment variable is not set"

-**Solution**: Ensure you have created a `.env` file with your API key.
+Solution: Ensure you have created a `.env` file with your API key.
 The backend loads environment variables from this file on startup.

 ### Error: "Service Unavailable" when sending chat messages

-**Solution**: Verify your Gemini API key is valid.
+Solution: Verify your Gemini API key is valid.
 Try making a test request to the Gemini API directly or regenerate your key from Google AI Studio.

 ### CORS errors in browser console

-**Solution**: Ensure the frontend is running on `http://localhost:3000`.
+Solution: Ensure the frontend is running on `http://localhost:3000`.
 If using a different port, update the `allow_origins` list in `src/api/main.py`.

 ## Development